 For the descriptive presentation of the time course of the eye-movement data (Fig. 2), the process was a follows: For each time slot and object, the program computed the number of inspections that fell within a given time slot.
-For example, if an inspection on an object started at 1000 ms and lasted until 1125 ms after image onset, and time slots were 50 ms, then the program scored one inspection on that object for the 1000-1050 ms time slot, one inspection for the 1050-1100 ms time slot, and finally one inspection for the 1100-1150 ms time slot (i.e., the end of the inspection fell still within the 1100-1150 ms slot).
+For example, if an inspection on an object started at 1000 ms and lasted until 1125 ms after display onset, and time slots were 50 ms, then the program scored one inspection on that object for the 1000-1050 ms time slot, one inspection for the 1050-1100 ms time slot, and finally one inspection for the 1100-1150 ms time slot (i.e., the end of the inspection fell still within the 1100-1150 ms slot).
 For the subsequent slot from 1150-1200 ms the program would score zero inspections unless a new inspection started within that time slot.
 Figure 2 plots the mean of the proportion of inspection counts per time slot, separately for each sentence condition and role of character.
 The word onsets marked on the graphs represent the average of word onsets for the individual item trials.

 In contrast to this, the data plotted for the individual time regions (Figs. 3-5) are based on exact trial-by-trial computations of these regions.
 Word onsets in each item speech file had been marked for the first noun phrase, the verb, the post-verbal adverb, and the second noun phrase.
 We computed the proportion of cases in a sentence condition for which there were inspections that started within a time-region (see Figs 3-5).
+This calculation type differs from the computation of inspection counts for the time curve presentation, where an inspection was counted when it fell within a given slot.
+As a result, there may in some cases be slight differences between the two types of data presentation.
+When an inspection started in a time slot and lasted into the following slot, it would be counted as an inspection during both periods in the time curve presentation (Fig. 2).
+For the individual word region graphs (Figs 3-5), it would only be counted for the region in which it started.

 The main time region for the analysis was the post-verbal adverbial region (ADV).
 As linguistic and visual information had to be integrated, we expected the disambiguation effect to occur shortly after the verb.
 The ADV region stretched from adverb onset to the onset of the second noun phrase (e.g., apparently, see Table 1) and had a mean duration of 794 ms for the SVO and 810 ms for the OVS condition.
 The second noun phrase with its case-marking provided corroboratory evidence for disambiguation patterns on ADV and was thus included in the analysis (NP2).
-The NP2 interval extended from the onset of the case-marked article until 561 ms into the noun phrase.
-The mean duration of the second noun phrase was 818 ms. In addition we also examined inspections during the verb region (VERB), so as to check for potential early disambiguation effects on the verb (e.g., Altmann & Kamide, 1999).
+The NP2 interval extended from the onset of the case-marked article of the second noun phrase until the offset of the noun.
+Its mean duration was 831 ms for the SVO and 815 ms for the OVS condition.
+In addition we also examined inspections during the verb region (VERB), so as to check for potential early disambiguation effects on the verb (e.g., Altmann & Kamide, 1999).
 The mean duration of the verb was 491 ms for the SVO and 489 ms for the OVS condition.
-Temporal onsets of individual time regions within a trial were further calculated relative to image display onset by subtracting the image display onset from the respective time-region onsets.